sanjana2505006/web3task/watch-party/approach.md

 **The Approach**: We added logic to look at the URL path.
 If you visit `.../ABCDEF`, the app is smart enough to extract `ABCDEF` and pre-fill it for you.
 It turns a 3-step process into a 1-click process.

 ---
-*This app was built to be fast, sleek, and most importantly, fun to use with friends.*
+*This app was built to be fast, sleek, and most importantly, fun to use with friends. ❤️*